All Israel

 Israeli-Austrian entrepreneur and cellist Erwin Yabor, who divides his time between Tel Aviv and Vienna, said on Saturday night that he was thrown out of a restaurant in Vienna together with his friends solely for speaking Hebrew.

-Yabor wrote on the social network 𝕏: "Just yesterday in Vienna, Austria, violinist Hagai Shaham, pianist Julia Gurevich, and I were enjoying a quiet moment at a small and pleasant Italian restaurant – having a quick bite before our concert.
+Yabor wrote on the social network 𝕏: "Just yesterday in Vienna, Austria, violinist Hagai Shaham, pianist Yulia Gurevich, and I were enjoying a quiet moment at a small and pleasant Italian restaurant – having a quick bite before our concert.
 Naturally, we were speaking Hebrew among ourselves."

-Yabor continued: "After we received our order, the waiter came back and suddenly asked what language we were speaking.
+Yabor continued, "After we received our order, the waiter came back and suddenly asked what language we were speaking.
 I casually replied, 'English and German.'
 ‘No, no,’ he insisted.
 ‘What were you speaking just now?’
 I answered, ‘Hebrew, of course.’
 He looked me straight in the eye and said, without hesitation: ‘In that case, leave.
 I won’t serve you food.’"

 The musician described how he felt: "The initial shock and humiliation were profound.
 But what struck us even more was what happened afterward – or more precisely, what didn’t.
 The people around us were clearly stunned, some gave us sympathetic glances, and then, quietly, they went back to their dinners, their conversations, their wine – as if nothing had happened.
 Welcome to Europe, 2025."